 My name is Mara Post and if you’re having issues getting your child to sleep, you’ve come to the right place.
-As a Certified Sleep Sense™ Consultant, I have been personally trained by internationally renowned pediatric sleep expert Dana Obelman, whose techniques have helped over 57,000 families to get their children sleeping straight through the night.
+I am a Certified Sleep Sense™ Consultant consulting in Charlotte, North Carolina.
+I have been personally trained by internationally renowned pediatric sleep expert Dana Obelman, whose techniques have helped over 109,000 families to get their children sleeping straight through the night.

 After the birth of my daughter I learned firsthand the difficulties new parents face when trying to nurture positive sleep habits in infants.
 I was co-sleeping out of necessity and pure desperation to get my daughter to sleep longer than 30-minute increments.
 My days blurred into nights and my eyes were burning telling my body to get some rest already!
 I was so tired.
 Then, as if I needed to feel like a failure in another area of my journey in motherhood, my breast milk supply tanked.
 Something had to change.